ler823/charted/README.md

 This command runs `sam build` and `sam local start-api` back to back.
 If it hangs after the build command, you may have to restart your computer.

-**Important note:** you will need to add an `env.json` file to the `frontend` folder.
+**Important note:** you will need to add an `env.json` file to the root of the `frontend` folder.
 The contents will be sent in the Discord, and contains the URL and key for the supabase database.